 Discussion

-We developed a questionnaire aimed at globally distributed PADMs to learn about their perceptions regarding WH; the monitoring of injured, sick, and dead wildlife and domestic animals in PAs; and health data storage practices.
-Our findings suggest that syndromic WH surveillance data are being lost due to non-collection or inadequate management.
+Our findings suggest that syndromic WH surveillance data are not collected or lost due to inadequate management.
 Even when WH data are collected and properly managed, the usefulness for surveillance is likely limited by the diversity of methods employed to record them.
-By the time of the survey, an initiative to foster the harmonized recording of WH data in PAs (Montecino-Latorre et al. 2024) had been implemented in a couple of sites in a single country, not impacting the results.
+By the time of the survey, an initiative to foster the harmonized recording of WH data in PAs (Montecino-Latorre et al. 2024 [preprint]) had been implemented in a couple of sites only in a single country, and it did not affect overall results involving multiple PAs and countries.

-PADMs largely considered WH as relevant to the conservation goals of PAs.
+The PADMs largely considered WH relevant to conservation goals of PAs.
 However, several local PADMs expressed neutral views on the potential impact of wildlife pathogens on human and livestock health.
-Local PADMs represent field staff and they might have a risk of exposure to zoonotic pathogens (Adjemian et al. 2012).
+Local PADMs and field staff could be exposed to zoonotic pathogens (Adjemian et al. 2012).
 It is essential to provide rangers with training in biosecurity measures to mitigate these risks.

-Most PADMs confirmed that non-healthy wildlife were encountered.
-However, the percentage of local PADMs who agreed or strongly agreed that WH is relevant for the conservation goals of PAs was higher than the percentage of those reporting the recording of non-healthy wildlife.
+Most PADMs confirmed that unhealthy wildlife were encountered.
+However, the percentage of local PADMs who agreed or strongly agreed that WH is relevant for the conservation goals of PAs was higher than the percentage of those reporting the recording of unhealthy wildlife.
 In other words, the perceived importance of WH did not translate into reporting.
-This contradiction was also observed in the responses specifically reporting the encounter of non-healthy animals but not their documentation.
-The discrepancy could be explained by recent global pathogen-driven crises such as SARS-CoV-2 and H5N1 highly pathogenic avian influenza virus (Nicola et al. 2020; Leguia et al, 2023) or by other morbidity or mortality events of different etiology that might have sensitized our audience by the time the survey was distributed but before health-associated monitoring objectives could be planned and rolled out.
+This contradiction was also observed in the responses specifically reporting the encounter of unhealthy animals but not their documentation.
+This discrepancy could be explained by recent global pathogen-driven crises, such as SARS-CoV-2 and H5N1 highly pathogenic avian influenza virus (Nicola et al. 2020; Leguia et al, 2023).
+It might also be explained by other morbidity or mortality events of different etiology that our audience was sensitized to at the time of the survey but before health-associated monitoring objectives could be planned and implemented.
 These findings could also suggest a lack of knowledge or resources to act on their understanding of the importance of WH for conservation goals.

-A larger proportion of non-local respondents reported the documentation of non-healthy wildlife compared to local respondents.
+More non-local respondents reported the documentation of non-healthy wildlife than local respondents.
 This difference could be explained by non-local and local responses coming from different PAs or it could represent differences between the expectations of managers in an administrative role (non-local PADMs) and field realities in PAs (local PADMs).
-For example, the mandate to record non-healthy animals may exist but it is not pursued in practice because of limitations regarding WH training, the use of a recording tool, comprehension of the methodology to record these data, or willingness to record these data (Wilfred et al. 2019; Kavhu & Mpakairi 2021).
-If this were the case, PA management agencies should take a more active local role to identify and correct weaknesses in WH data collection.
+For example, the mandate to record non-healthy animals may exist, but it is not pursued in practice because of limitations regarding WH training, the use of a recording tool, comprehension of the methodology to record these data, or willingness to record these data (Wilfred et al. 2019; Kavhu & Mpakairi 2021).
+If any of these cases exist, PA management agencies should take a more active local role in identifying and correcting weaknesses in WH data collection.